The Complexity of Tensor Rank: Hardness of Tensor Rank

 We are left with translating the minrank problem from the previous section into a tensor rank problem.
 Recall that given a quadratic system $S$ we constructed a matrix $A$ consisting of diagonal blocks (with constants and variable terms) and additional, affine entries in rows and columns divisible by $3$.

-Define a tensor $T_A$ from $A$ as follows: \begin{itemize} \item for every variable $x$ in $A$ let the partial derivative $A_x := \partial A/\partial x$ be a (frontal) slice of $T$; $\partial A/\partial x$ is the matrix containing the coefficients of $x$ in $A$, \item add one final (frontal) slice $A_1$ containing all the constant values of $A$. \end{itemize}
+Define a tensor $T_A$ from $A$ as follows: \begin{itemize} \item for every variable $x$ in $A$ let the partial derivative $A_x := \partial A/\partial x$ be a (frontal) slice of $T$; $\partial A/\partial x$ is the matrix containing the coefficients of $x$ in $A$, \item add one final, that is, $(n+1)$-st (frontal) slice $A_1$ containing all the constant values of $A$. \end{itemize}

 Note that if $\sigma$ assigns a value in $\fd{F}$ to each variable in $A$, then $\sigma(A) = A_1 + \sum_{x} \sigma(x) A_x$.
-Let $n$ be the number of variables in $A$; $T_A$ is a $3m \times 3m \times n+1$ tensor.
+Let $n$ be the number of variables in $A$; $T_A$ is a $3m \times 3m \times (n+1)$ tensor.

 \begin{lemma} $A$ has minrank at most $2m$ if and only if $T_A$ has tensor rank at most $2m+n$. \end{lemma} \begin{proof} If $A$ has minrank $2m$, then there is a $\sigma$ assigning $\sigma(x) \in \fd{F}$ to each variable $x$ occurring in $A$ so that the rank of $\sigma(A)$ is $2m$.
 Now $\sigma(A) = A_1 + \sum_x \sigma(x) A_x$, where the sum is over all $n$ variables $x$ occurring in $A$.
 In other words, $A_1 = \sigma(A) + \sum_x (-A_x)$.
 Since $\sigma(A)$ has matrix rank $2m$, it can be written as the sum of $2m$ rank-$1$ matrices, so $A_1$ can be written as the sum of $2m+n$ rank-$1$ matrices---each $A_x$ has rank $1$.
-Hence, every slice of $T_A$ can be written using the $A_x$ and the $2m$ rank-$1$ matrices summing up to $A_1$, implying that $T$ has tensor rank at most $2m+n$.
+Hence, every slice of $T_A$ can be written using the $A_x$ and the $2m$ rank-$1$ matrices summing up to $A_1$, implying that $T_A$ has tensor rank at most $2m+n$.

 For the other direction, assume that $T_A$ has tensor rank at most $2m+n$.
 We first observe that the $n$ matrices $A_x$ are linearly independent: Suppose that $\sum_x \lambda(x) A_x = 0$ for some vector $\lambda$.
 The matrix $A$ contains two types of variables: the original variables $u$ (from the quadratic system), and the additional variables $u_j$.
 Now any non-zero entry in $A_u$ is unique in the sense that no other $A_x$ has an entry in the same position, so $\lambda(u) = 0$ for the original variables.
 But then any non-zero entry in $A_{u_j}$ is unique among the remaining matrices (belonging to the non-original variables), so $\lambda(u_j) = 0$ for all remaining variables, establishing $\lambda = 0$.
 Therefore, the $A_x$ are linearly independent.